wp-plugins/cybersyn/readme.txt

 Tested up to: 3.8.1
 Stable tag: 4.3

-A powerful, lightweight and easy to use Atom/RSS syndicating plugin for WordPress.
+A powerful, lightweight and easy to use Atom/RSS aggregation and content curation plugin for WordPress.

 == Description ==

-The CyberSyn plugin (developed by [CyberSEO.net](http://www.cyberseo.net/ "CyberSEO.net")) is powerful, lightweight and easy to use Atom/RSS syndicating plugin for WordPress.
+The CyberSyn plugin (developed by [CyberSEO.net](http://www.cyberseo.net/ "CyberSEO.net")) is powerful, lightweight and easy to use Atom/RSS aggregation and content curation plugin for WordPress.

 Features: